 Click here for information on how to access your Mr. Cooper statements online or via our app.

 NOTE: Puerto Rico has state specific tax forms and Mr. Cooper reports directly to the government, as required.

 W2s and 1099s

 The IRS often provides tax credits related to homeownership that can be beneficial to you.
-These can sometimes include credits for qualified energy property upgrades, safety items, or changes to make your home more energy efficient.
-Saving receipts for any home improvement is generally a good rule of thumb.
+These can sometimes include credits for qualified home improvements and more.
+That said, saving receipts for any improvement is generally a good rule of thumb.
 In addition to helping you keep track of when you made home upgrades, you can use these records to discuss what may be tax deductible as a homeowner with your accountant or tax professional.

 You can learn more about both credits and limits by reviewing IRS guidelines.